GDWoody/Pixel-Controllers/JLC_PCB.md

 ### Order & Quote page.

-On this pager you will need to choose the 'Product Description', this is used for Customs.
+You will need to choose the 'Product Description', this is used for Customs.
 I select ' Reserch\Education\DIY\Entertainment / Developnent Board' your choice may be different depending on your circumstances.

 * Click Save to Cart and proceed to Checkout and Shipping like normal.